Robert Joseph Haddon: Former Fourth Victoria Building

 The Fourth Victoria Building, at 273 Collins Street, Melbourne, was originally a brick warehouse, built in 1884 and remodelled in 1912 by Robert Haddon for its new owner, the Fourth Victoria Building Society.
 The remodelled design differed greatly from the architectural scape of Melbourne at the time.
-The building's Eastern Façade is approached as a whimsical interpretation derived from his passion in the arts and crafts movements in Europe.
+The building's Eastern Façade is approached as a whimsical interpretation derived from his passion in the Arts and Crafts movement in Europe.
 Above the ground floor shop front and awning, the first floor façade is covered with a panel of green glazed tiles, surmounted by a stylised wrought iron balcony.
 The façade above this is of plain white render pierced by windows without architraves.
 Above the fifth level are two large majolica medallions, containing green lions' heads, and trunk-like elements dribbled from these down the façade.
 The innovative ideas implemented through the materiality and design placed this building in a close threshold of Early European Modernism.
 The significance of Haddon's approach on Australian architecture thereafter was noted by Robin Boyd.
 Following the completion of the building, an article by the title "Art and architecture: the possibility of tiles" published in The Argus newspaper on 17 March 1915 complimented the architect and encouraged the architecture to be inspired from innovative materiality as a notion of breaking apart from tradition.
 Later on, many buildings like Her Majesty's Theatre and Melbourne Town Hall incorporated the use of the green glazed tiles and publicised its identity as a façade element.